 Getting Downtown and Back

-There is nothing easier than getting from the Atatürk Airport to any place in the greater Istanbul area.
+There is nothing easier than getting from Istanbul Airport to any place in the greater Istanbul area.

-Presuming that you’ll stay only 24 hours, the best way is to book yourself in a hotel in the Aksaray area since then you don’t have to change trains: Just take the Métro M1 from Havalimanı to Aksaray.
+Presuming that you’ll stay only 24 hours, the best way is to book yourself in a hotel in the Aksaray area.
+This way, you can take the HavaIst bus for 30 TRY.

-Following this itinerary – including the rides from and to the airport – you will need about 10 to 15 TRY – this is including the initial amount of 6 TRY.
+Following this itinerary you will need about 10 to 15 TRY – this is including the initial amount of 6 TRY.
 You can tap up at any time, and fares are significantly cheaper using this card instead of tokens.

 If you choose the below-stated hotel or another accommodation around Aksaray station, you find yourself in the perfect spot to go to all the places recommended.